 So, don’t have nightmares this Halloween.
 It is an incredibly challenging time and organisations face a raft of new challenges.
 At the heart of the matter is the knowledge that a happy workforce is a productive workforce.
 Nudge theory is an option to consider in driving some changes, but maybe it is easier to implement within the office with things such as social distancing than in tackling some of the issues with remote workers.

-I believe organisations will be better positioned to tackle issues if they hold on to the mantra of a remote-first mindset.
+Clearly, a remote-first mindset will better position organisations to these tackle issues.
 Just because the team is out of sight, do not let them feel they have become out of mind.

 About The Author